 Esophagitis is the inflammation of the esophagus, a muscular hollow tube which connects the throat with the stomach.
 Generally, the onset of acute radiation-induced esophagitis (ARIE) happens within 3 months post radiotherapy and can often lead to serious swallowing problems.
 Hence, extensive research was carried out to explore ways to prevent and manage radiation-induced esophagitis in cancer patients.
 Many studies published recently highlighted the use of supplements such as glutamine to prevent or delay radiation induced esophagitis.
 L-Glutamine, generally called Glutamine is a non-essential amino acid which is produced by the body and can also be obtained from a wide variety of foods which include animal sources such as milk, milk products, eggs and meat, and plant sources such as cabbage, beans, spinach, parsley and beet greens.
 However, glutamine, which constitutes 60% of the aminoacids present in our skeletal muscle, is often significantly depleted in cancer patients leading to weight loss and fatigue.

-Oral Glutamine Supplements & Radiation-Induced Swallowing Difficulties
+Studies associated with Oral Glutamine Supplements & Radiation-Induced Swallowing Difficulties in Lung Cancer

 In a recent clinical study conducted by the researchers at Far Eastern Memorial Hospital, Taiwan between September 2014 to September 2015, data from 60 non-small cell lung cancer patients including 42 men and 18 women, with a mean age of 60.3 years, were evaluated.
 (Chang SC et al, Medicine (Baltimore), 2019) These patients received platinum based regimens and radiotherapy concurrently, with or without oral glutamine supplementation for 1 year.
 The researchers found that after a mean follow up period of 26.4 months, glutamine supplementation decreased the incidence rate of grade 2/3 acute radiation-induced esophagitis/swallowing difficulties to 6.7 % compared to 53.4% in patients who didn’t receive glutamine supplements.
 It was also observed that the incidence rate of weight loss had decreased to 20% in glutamine administered patients compared to 73.3% in patients who didn’t receive glutamine.
 Glutamine supplementation also delayed the onset of acute radiation-induced esophagitis for 5.8 days (Chang SC et al, Medicine (Baltimore), 2019).